williamouyang/okta.github.io/_source/_docs/api/resources/sessions.md

 | mfaActive                                 | indicates whether the user has [enrolled an MFA factor](./factors.html#list-enrolled-factors) | Boolean                                   | FALSE    | FALSE  | TRUE     |
 |-------------------------------------------+-----------------------------------------------------------------------------------------------+-------------------------------------------+----------+--------+----------|

-> The `mfaActive` parameter is a {% api_lifecycle deprecated %} feature].
+> The `mfaActive` parameter is a {% api_lifecycle deprecated %} feature.
 Use the `lastFactorVerification` attribute in conjunction with `amr` to understand if the user has performed MFA for the current session.
 Use the [Factors API](./factors.html#list-enrolled-factors) to query the factor enrollment status for a given user.

 #### Optional Session Properties